 March 31, 2010

-Despite all the folderol about Tim Tebow's recent pro day ("ZOMG!
-He can actually sort of throw overhand now!"), the most important private workout for NFL scouts in 2010 took place in Norman, Okla., on Monday.
-In proving that he had fully recovered from the shoulder injuries that ended his 2009 season, Oklahoma quarterback Sam Bradford set the draft boards in motion and gave some certainty to what had been a fluid process.
+Despite all the folderol about Tim Tebow's recent Pro Day ("ZOMG!
+He can actually sort of throw overhand now!"), the most important private workout for NFL scouts in 2010 took place in Norman, Oklahoma on the 29th.
+In proving that he had fully recovered from the shoulder injuries that ended his 2009 season, Oklahoma quarterback Sam Bradford set the draft boards in motion and gave some certainty to what had been a very fluid process.
 If he hadn't looked as good as he did, Bradford might have set the wheels turning for one of two defensive tackles to hear their names called with the first overall pick.
+We begin the second part of this mock with the quarterback rated behind Bradford on every list.

 Posted Jul 2 2012